HitchedSyringe/Sleepy/README.md

 ## License

 This project is licensed under the [Mozilla Public License, v.
 2.0](https://mozilla.org/en-US/MPL/2.0/).
-See [LICENSE](LICENSE) for more information.
+See [LICENSE][license] for more information.

 The license as of commit `6337f3cde11450b5ca637183009f91b0483b7fdb` also applies to commits prior, regardless of the license(s) stated.